douglaswlee/douglaswlee.github.io/_posts/2018-9-11-NBA Performance.md

 ## Interpreting the "Final" Model: The Clutch Gene?

-The chosen model has the following seven features with corresponding coefficient values as displayed below:
+The chosen model has the following ten most imporant features (by absolute coefficient value) as displayed below:

 ![alt text](../assets/img/RidgeBest10.png)